Support with contamination issues: recommended environmental consultants

 A Phase 1 assessment is typically required in several situations, including:

-- Property transactions: Developers, investors, or buyers may require an assessment before purchasing a particular site to determine any contamination risks and potential liabilities that may affect its proposed use.
+- Property transactions: Developers, investors, or buyers may require these risk assessments before purchasing a particular site to determine any contamination risks and potential liabilities that may affect its proposed use.

 - Due diligence for lenders and insurers: Banks, financial institutions, and insurance companies may request a Phase 1 preliminary risk assessment before approving loans or providing coverage for a site.